anusn/plink-182/README.md

 ## Dataset

 We're using genotyping data from phase 3 of the 1000 Genomes Project for benchmarking.
 To save computational resources, we're just focusing on data from chromosome 21.
 For the sake of simplicity, we're also omitting variants that match a number of criteria, which are described in detail [here](https://nbviewer.jupyter.org/github/fedarko/plink-182/blob/master/notebooks/01-Load-Data.ipynb#bcftools-query-options).

 All told, our genotyping "matrix" includes 2,504 samples and 170,073 SNPs (aka "features").

+### Data files included in this repository

+Some of the data files used / generated in the notebooks in this repository are not actually included in this repository, due to being prohibitively large (this includes the initial `vcf.gz` file, the filtered `vcf.gz` file with just the SNPs we're using, and the genotyping matrix file).
+Once this notebook is cloned to a home directory on UCSD's [DataHub](http://datahub.ucsd.edu/) site, rerunning the first notebook (01-Load-Data.ipynb) should generate all of the necessary files.

 ## Dimensionality reduction methods to test